PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/hardware.md

 Select a logic for your kettle.
 The hysteresis is the default simple logic.
 As mentioned, you can install other kettle logics as [plugin](../plugin-installation.md#kettle-controller) and you will seem them then in the selection list.

 {% hint style="info" %}
-If you want to run a PID based Kettle logic like [PIDBoil](https://github.com/PiBrewing/cbpi4-PIDBoil) it is also recommended to install the [PID Autotune](https://github.com/PiBrewing/cbpi4-PID\_AutoTune) plugin as well.
-The Autotune plugin can be used to derive the PID parameters.
-Please note, that the Autotune Plugin is only to determine the PID parameters but not meant for brewing.
-Set the kettle logic to Autotune, define a kettle target temperature and start the automode.
-Wait and if the tuning is successful the Plugin will show you the claculated values.
+If you want to run a PID based Kettle logic like [PIDBoil](https://github.com/PiBrewing/cbpi4-PIDBoil) it is also recommended to install the [PID Auto tune](https://github.com/PiBrewing/cbpi4-PID\_AutoTune) plugin as well.
+The Auto tune plugin can be used to derive the PID parameters.
+Please note, that the Auto tune Plugin is only to determine the PID parameters but not meant for brewing.
+Set the kettle logic to Auto tune, define a kettle target temperature and start the auto mode.
+Wait and if the tuning is successful the Plugin will show you the calculated values.
 This can take up to several hours depending on your system.
 Details can be also found in the plugin description.
 {% endhint %}

 ![Kettle Logic selection](../../.gitbook/assets/cbpi4-kettle\_select\_Logic.png)